Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The information requested includes:

-• The name of the Corporation, which must contain the word “Corporation,” “Company,” “Incorporated,” “Limited,” or an abbreviation.
+• The name of the Corporation must contain the words “Corporation,” “Company,” “Incorporated,” “Limited,” or an abbreviation.

 • The purpose of why the Corporation is being organized.
 In most cases, a Corporation will use the general business purpose statement, “The purpose or purposes for which the corporation is formed is to engage in any activity within the purposes for which corporations may be formed under the Business Corporation Act of Michigan.”